IoTone/IoToneSpec_UniversalDeviceMetadata/IOTONE_SPEC_1.md

 It is recommended to follow the JSON-Schema format to provide conforming schema definitions for the initial specification.
 However, JSON-Schema isn't strictly necessary to implement this specification.

 The draft schema follows below.
-It was generated using a sample input
+It was generated using a sample input into http://www.jsonschema.net/
 ```
 {
    "type":"object",